Warranty Claims Processing and Management BPO: The 2026 Retail Guide

 According to Statista, the average appliance warranty claim costs retailers between $180 and $400, depending on category and region.

-Delays in appliance warranty handling directly impact customer trust, particularly because these products are essential to daily life.
+Delays in handling appliance warranties directly impact customer trust, particularly because these products are essential to daily life.
 A broken refrigerator or washing machine is not an inconvenience—it’s an emergency.

 Home improvement brands face a different challenge altogether: contextual complexity.